florielle/bigdataproject/README.md

 ### Data Visualization Folder

 The files in the data visualization folder are the Jupyter Notebooks, Excel files, and Tableau files used to create our data visualizations.

+Some of the Excel notebooks also contain the calculations used for Part II.
 ___

 For further information about what each script does, please look at the comment in at the beginning of each file.